gadusushirisha/Customer-Product-relationship/README.md

-# Sample1
+# Creating an E-commerce portal

-My sample test
+This is a sample e-commerce project which i have developed over the weekend.